fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 You can view your grade in University of Helsinki Sisu and [Opintopolku](https://opintopolku.fi/oma-opintopolku/) approximately four weeks after notifying us.

-When the registration is done, the following text apprears in the submission system
+When the registration is done, the following text appears in the submission system

 > <i>University credits registered, see the course page how to get a transcript if you need one</i>